ericanylee/Flicks/README.md

 Movie Flicks is a movies app displaying box office and top rental DVDs using [The Movie Database API](http://docs.themoviedb.apiary.io/#).

-Time spent: 3 hours spent in total
+Time spent: 2 hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] User can view movie details by tapping on a cell.
+- [x] User can view movie details by tapping on a cell.
 - [ ] User can select from a tab bar for either **Now Playing** or **Top Rated** movies.
 - [ ] Customize the selection effect of the cell.